-Remedial Programs Scoping Sheet for Major Issues of Public Concern (see instructions)

-Site Name: Atlantic Brooklyn Project Site Number: C224305 Site Address and County: 1045, 1053, 1057, 1059, and 1065 Atlantic Avenue, Brooklyn, NY, Kings County Remedial Party(ies): 1045 Atlantic, LLC and 1053 Atlantic, LLC Note: For Parts 1. $-$ 3. the individuals, groups, organizations, businesses and units of governmen identified should be added to the site contact list as appropriate.
+Scoping Sheet for Major Issues of Public Concern (see instructions) Site Name: Third Street Gowanus Site Number: C224346 Site Address and County: 125 3rd Street, Brooklyn, Kings County, NY 11231 Remedial Party(ies): Third Street Gowanus Owner LLC c/o Orange Management Inc. Note: For Parts 1. - 3. the individuals, groups, organizations, businesses and units of government identified should be added to the site contact list as appropriate.
 Part 1.
 List major issues of public concern and information the community wants.
 Identify individuals, groups, organizations, businesses and/or units of government related to the issue(s) and information needs.
 Use this information as an aid to prepare or update the Major Issues of Public Concern section of the site Citizen Participation Plan.
-N/A How were these issues and/or information needs identified?
+At this time, there are no known issues of public concern.
+How were these issues and/or information needs identified?
 N/A Part 2.
 List important information needed from the community, if applicable.
 Identify individuals, groups, organizations, businesses and/or units of government related to the information needed.
-N/A How were these information needs identified?
+None How were these information needs identified?
 N/A Part 3.
 List major issues and information that need to be communicated to the community.
 Identify individuals, groups, organizations, businesses and/or units of government related to the issue(s) and/or information.
-N/A How were these issues and/or information needs identified?
+At this time, there are no known issues of public concern.
+How were these issues and/or information needs identified?
 N/A Part 4.
 Identify the following characteristics of the affected/interested community.
 This knowledge will help to identify and understand issues and information important to the community, and ways to effectively develop and implement the site citizen participation plan (mark all that apply): a.
 Land use/zoning at and around site: ☑ Residential □ Agricultural □ Recreational ☑ Commercial ☑ Industrial b.
-Residential type around site: ☑ Urban □ Suburban □ Rural c.
-Population density around site: □ High ⊠ Medium □ Low d.
+Residential type around site:☑ Urban □ Suburban □ Rural c.
+Population density around site: ☑ High □ Medium □ Low d.
 Water supply of nearby residences: ☑ Public □ Private Wells □ Mixed e.
-Is part or all of the water supply of the affected/interested community currently in \square Yes \boxtimes No npacted by the site?
-Provide details if appropriate: Click here to enter text. f.
-Other environmental issues significantly impacted/impacting the affected commu \square Yes \boxtimes No nity?
-Provide details if appropriate: Click here to enter text. g.
-Is the site and/or the affected/interested community wholly or partly in an Environ $oxed{oxed}$ Yes $oxed{\Box}$ No nmental Justice Area? h.
-Special considerations: ☐ Language ☐ Age ☐ Transportation ☐ Other Explain any marked categories in h: The site is located in an area with a sizable African-American population nearby.
-T translate future fact sheets into another language. herefore, no need to Part 5.
-The site contact list must include, at a minimum, the individuals, groups, an identified in Part 2. of the Citizen Participation Plan under 'Site Contact List'.
-Are of groups, organizations, and units of government affected by, or interested in, the sit program?
-(Mark and identify all that apply, then adjust the site contact list as appro ther individuals, e, or its remedial □ Non-Adjacent Residents/Property Owners: Click here to enter text. ■ Local Officials: Click here to enter text.
-Media: Click here to enter text. ☐ Business/Commercial Interests: Click here to enter text. ☐ Labor Group(s)/Employees: Click here to enter text. ☐ Indian Nation: Click here to enter text. ☑ Citizens/Community Group(s): Click here to enter text. ☑ Environmental Justice Group(s): Click here to enter text. ☐ Environmental Group(s): Click here to enter text. ☑ Civic Group(s): Click here to enter text. ☐ Recreational Group(s): Click here to enter text. ☐ Other(s): Click here to enter text.
-Prepared/Updated By: Jennifer Lewis, PG (PWGC) Date: 8- -28-2020
+Is part or all of the water supply of the affected/interested community currently impacted by the site? \Box Yes \boxtimes No Provide details if appropriate: N/A f.
+Other environmental issues significantly impacted/impacting the affected community? \square Yes \boxtimes No Provide details if appropriate: N/A g.
+Is the site and/or the affected/interested community wholly or partly in an Environmental Justice Area? \Box Yes \boxtimes No h.
+Special considerations: ☑ Language □ Age ☑ Transportation □ Other Explain any marked categories in h : Although the site is not located in an Environmental Justice Area, it is located in an area that has a sizable Hispanic-American population nearby.
+Therefore, all future fact sheets will be translated into Spanish Part 5.
+The site contact list must include, at a minimum, the individuals, groups, and organizations identified in Part 2. of the Citizen Participation Plan under 'Site Contact List'.
+Are other individuals, groups, organizations, and units of government affected by, or interested in, the site, or its remedial program?
+(Mark and identify all that apply, then adjust the site contact list as appropriate.) ☐ Business/Commercial Interests: N/A □ Labor Group(s)/Employees: N/A ☐ Indian Nation: N/A ☑ Environmental Justice Group(s): See contact list ☑ Environmental Group(s): See contact list